tehcanai/Protest-tweets-sat-22/index.md

 ### Stream Tweet Ruleset

 The ruleset for the tweets to be pulled consists of words that can be found such usually in tweets concerning politics.
 Thus, we filtered the stream based on five tags we created based on issues which are Malay, Royals, Political Parties, Governement, and People in an attempt to pull the tweets that are actually concerning politics.
-There are no tags related to protests, corruption, or the MACC as we intend to check if these issues will be placed in similar contexts with the created tags by twitter users.
+There are no tags related to protests, corruption, or the MACC as we intend to check if these issues will be placed in similar contexts with the created tags by us.

 Ruleset:
 ```markdown